HQarroum/random-iterator/README.md

 ## Generator interface

-If you'd like to use a function to iterate randomnly over the array, you can generate one using `random_generator`.
+If you'd like to use a function to iterate randomly over the array, you can generate one using `random_generator`.

 ```Javascript
 var array = [1, 2, 5, 6, 10, 20, 25];